 Laine then referred Green to Dr. Thomas Balshi, a Pennsylvania prosthodontist with Pi Dental Center, who had done more Teeth-In-An-Hour implants than anyone in the country, he said.

 An imaging CAT scan created 3-D computer models of Green’s jaws, which were sent to Balshi and to Swedish dental implant maker Nobel Biocare, the inventor of Teeth-In-An-Hour.
 Technicians at Balshi’s company built a set of teeth based on plans developed from the computer images.
 They even matched the color of his gums.

 Polished, they awaited Green’s arrival on April 28.

 His patient sufficiently anesthetized, Balshi drilled the pre-marked holes for implants into Green’s jawbone, the consistency of which is between balsa wood and oak, he said.

 Made of titanium, the implants, which look like tiny eyeglass frame screws, are bone-conductive, so that bone will grow to attach to them.
-To help the process, Balshi coated the implants with protein growth factors the body uses, which were taken from platelets in Green’s blood.

 He screwed six implants into the holes in Green’s lower jaw.
 The custom set of teeth, made from resin, were then attached to the titanium framework.
 Then, Balshi drilled six implants into the upper jaw, repeating the process.